2015–16 UEFA Champions League: Group stage

 In each group, teams played against each other home-and-away in a round-robin format.
 The group winners and runners-up advanced to the round of 16, while the third-placed teams entered the 2015–16 UEFA Europa League round of 32.
 The matchdays were 15–16 September, 29–30 September, 20–21 October, 3–4 November, 24–25 November, and 8–9 December 2015.

 The youth teams of the clubs that qualified for the group stage also played in the 2015–16 UEFA Youth League on the same matchdays, where they competed in the UEFA Champions League Path (with the UEFA Youth League expanded to 64 teams, the youth domestic champions of the top 32 associations compete in a separate Domestic Champions Path until the play-offs).

 A total of 17 national associations were represented in the group stage.
-Astana, Borussia Mönchengladbach and KAA Gent made their debut appearances in the group stage.
+Astana, Borussia Mönchengladbach and Gent made their debut appearances in the group stage.
 Astana were the first team from Kazakhstan to play in the Champions League group stage.
 With the maximum teams from the same association in the group stage increased from four to five, Spain became the first association to have five teams in the Champions League group stage.
 Since all three qualifying teams from the highest ranked leagues won their ties in the league route playoff round, the three countries of Spain, England and Germany had 13 of the 32 clubs in the group stage.